-Experience has shown that toxic unfair human behaviour of folks in charge of groups and communities in the autism scene continues to need watching and exposing, in real life social groups as well as in the online aspie scene.
+Experience has shown that toxic unfair human behaviour of folks in charge of groups and communities in the autism scene continues to need watching and exposing, for the purpose of resisting, in real life social groups as well as in the online aspie scene.

 The blog format with comments is a means to take part directly in this.
 If you have experienced any social injustice from any group, website, or forum, where either the site or just your experience there was concerned with any autistic spectrum condition, including ADHD, and you are able to write a factual description of it, you can contribute it to be an item here.
 Post it as a comment at a convenient spot from where it can be turned into a separate item.
 Either under a recent story or under this page on not being gagged.

 Sites and groups who are criticised shall be entitled to have their own challenges to what is written, put on site as well, provided they are not defences of having any powers of personal rejection, and are motivated to arrive at outcomes where nobody is thrown out of their forum or group.
 Of course logically this means admitting that personal fairness is a perpetual automatic right.
 Tolerance can never be defended by expedient intolerance against personal fairness: see discussion of.
 Original contributors will be entitled to reply further to such replies, etc.

 Like any participative site, there has to be a disclaimer.
 Contributions are on the basis that contributors are responsible for their content’s correctness.
 Any contribution is personal and does not make its content into AGFW’s view.
 AGFW also dissociates from pop-up ads for pharmaceutical cures for autism, if any should appear: don’t go chasing after them just believing anything they say pushing strong pharmaceuticals at independent people of medium intelligence.